ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 ## Sequence Number Synchronization Methods

-This specification establishes the "Sequence Number Synchronization Methods" IANA registry.
+This specification establishes the "Sequence Number Synchronization Methods" IANA registry within the "Authentication and Authorization for Constrained Environments (ACE)" registry group.

 The registry has been created to use the "Expert Review" registration procedure {{RFC8126}}.
 Expert review guidelines are provided in {{review}}.
 It should be noted that, in addition to the expert review, some portions of the registry require a specification, potentially a Standards Track RFC, to be supplied as well.

 The columns of this registry are:

 * Name: The name of the sequence number synchronization method.

 * Value: The value to be used to identify this sequence number synchronization method.
+These values MUST be unique.
+The value can be a positive integer, a negative integer, or a text string.
+Different ranges of values use different registration policies {{RFC8126}}.
+Integer values from -256 to 255 as well as text strings of length 1 are designated as "Standards Action With Expert Review".
+Integer values from -65536 to -257 and from 256 to 65535, as well as text strings of length 2 are designated as "Specification Required".
+Integer values greater than 65535 as well as text strings of length greater than 2 are designated as "Expert Review".
+Integer values less than -65536 are marked as "Private Use".

 * Description: This field contains a brief description for this sequence number synchronization method.